 Swap out your Christmas wreaths for CNY ones

-You can pick one up from online florists such as Petite Fleur or specialised party and decor shops such as Misty Daydream that can even make wreaths with your family name in case you want that personalised flavour.
+You can pick one up from online florists such as The Lily Field or specialised party and decor shops such as Misty Daydream that can even make wreaths with your family name, in case you want that personalised flavour.

-Add oranges to symbolise gold… and for good smells
+Add oranges to symbolise gold & for fresh scents

-So when the relatives have all visited and given their share of new year blessings, we always wonder what to do with the extra oranges.
-For those who can’t eat any more oranges but also feel bad throwing them out, you would be glad to know that you can make your own natural air freshener in less than 5 minutes.
+When the relatives have all visited and given their share of new year blessings, we always wonder what to do with the extra oranges.
+For those who can’t eat any more oranges but also feel bad throwing them out, you would be glad to know that you can make your own natural air freshener in less than 5 minutes

 What you’ll need: